The Encore Physicians Program

-The Encore Physicians Program is a pilot program that matches retired physicians to rewarding clinical roles in community health centers which deliver care to under-served populations.
-The physicians are paid a stipend for providing direct patient care and mentoring younger clinicians two days per week for one year.
+The Encore Physicians program matches retired physicians to rewarding clinical roles treating underserved populations in Community Health Centers in the greater Bay Area.
+The physicians receive compensation for providing direct patient care and mentoring less experienced clinicians for up to two days per week for one year.

 How the Encore Physicians Program Works

-- Community health centers provide credentialing, develop work terms, pay the stipend directly to physicians, arrange malpractice insurance and help onboard the physician.
+- Health centers provide credentialing, develop work terms, pay physicians, arrange malpractice insurance and help with onboarding.

-Throughout the year, the Program will bring participants together for networking and educational opportunities.
-The Encore Physicians Program is committed to providing an excellent experience for both physicians and clinics through a robust matching process, ongoing program support, communication and constructive evaluation.
+The Encore Physicians Program is committed to providing an excellent experience for both physicians and health centers through a robust matching process, ongoing program support, communication and constructive evaluation.

-Encore.org works with the Alameda Health Consortium, a regional association of community health centers.
+Encore.org works with Federally Qualified Health Centers throughout the greater Bay Area.
 The project is supported by Kaiser Permanente Northern California Community Benefit Programs.